ChVenkatSai/Bank_Ledger/README.md

 Database Consideration: Although we're using in-built data structures like hashmap or linked list, we need to ensure that the state of the database objects remains clean and consistent across instances.
-One approach to would be to implement RDS.
+One approach would be to implement RDS.

 Application Deployment: Package our application into a JAR file and deploy it to EC2 instances using SSH.